swapnilogale/rounded/welcome-to-rounded/overview.md

 # Invoices

-An invoice is an itemised list of goods sent or services provided, with a statement of the sum due for these goods or services.
+An invoice is an itemised list of goods sent or services provided, with a statement of the sum due for these goods or services, called the **Tax invoice**.

 ## Generating invoices